IsakLundstrom/D0020E_UWB_Nav_DR3/README.md

 are sent at the beginning of the widefind-message.
 The messages are written in JSON.

 #### Notify.run
+Notify.run is a package in python which lets you send notifications to your phone or desktop.
+To use it a user has to create a channel and subscribe to it with their devices.
+Each channel has its own HTTPS endpoint so if you POST a message to that endpoint all devices that are subscribed will get that messaged relayed to them.
+In this project, notify.run is used to alert homecare personnel that the user has fallen and needs help.

 #### GUI - Python Flask server